 We also ventured right into our own backyard and visited Niagara Falls!
 Staying at the beautifully redone Hyatt Place on the US side was a fabulous choice.
 The location was perfect, the rooftop was seriously amazing, and not to mention the incredible breakfast buffet in the morning.
 We definitely suggest grabbing that before leaving the hotel because it is worth it.

 Lastly, I cannot forget Dave’s Chicago Marathon!
 Dave was lucky enough to get into NYC Marathon Last Year, and this year, Chicago!
 We actually BOTH got into the lottery, but with my broken leg, I, unfortunately, had to withdraw.
 Dave booked TWO hotels for Chicago right away to determine which one he should use for the event, and still was able to score a free stay!
 Dave is on a quest to run the Abbott World Marathon Major Challenge.
-He also plans to travel hack his way there!
+He also plans to travel on points his way there!

 Kentucky Half Marathon